arnold-c/OutbreakDetection/manuscript/manuscript.typ

 Introducing a lag in test result reporting necessarily decreases surveillance accuracy because an alert can only begin once the test results are in-hand, which increases the chance that an outbreak will end before results can be translated to an alert.
 For the conditions simulated here, introducing a 14-day lag in test reporting for a perfect test reduces the surveillance accuracy by $approx$ 3%.
-For all simulated scenarios, this is consistent with, or higher than, the accuracy achievable with an RDT-like imperfect test.
+For all dynamical noise simulated scenarios, this is consistent with, or higher than, the accuracy achievable with an RDT-like imperfect test, but lower than achievable under static background noise.
 This always leads to an increase in the median delay from outbreak start to alert, relative to a perfect test with no result delays, as well as imperfect tests (@fig-delay).
+Under high dynamical noise ($gt.eq Lambda (6)$) and high testing rates ($gt.eq$ 50%) with imperfect tests, the extremely low optimal threshold results in a very sensitive alert system and large negative delays i.e., the alerts are triggered by false positive test results before the start of the outbreak (@fig-delay).

 #figure(
   image("manuscript_files/plots/optimal-thresholds_delays-plot.svg"),